 Don’t be fooled by the appearance of the set surface, because these baked grits are creamy and dreamy underneath it all.
 This is definitely a side dish to be scooped, though they’ll firm up some as they cool down.
 Leftover portions will also be firmer than they are straight from the oven.

-One of my favorite main dish pairings for these Italian baked grits was easy baked chicken parmesan.
+One of my favorite main dish pairings for these Italian baked grits was an easy version of baked chicken parmesan.
 The grits mixed with the spillover marinara sauce?
-Ah-mazing!
-I’ll be posting the chicken recipe soon.
+Truly delicious.

-- Look for quick grits for this recipe, not instant.
+- Use quick grits for this recipe, not instant.

 - Parmesan cheese can be used in place of the Pecorino Romano if you like.